instruct-br-archive/puppet-jenkins/README.md

 Augeas resource type is used to change parameters inside the /etc/sysconfig/jenkins.

+This module supports running Jenkins on low ports such as 443 and 80 using native kernel features. i.e. it doesn't need a nginx proxy

 ## Supported Platforms

 This module was tested under these platforms